linuxserver/docker-tvheadend/README.md

 The --device=/dev/dvb is only needed if you want to pass through a DVB card to the container.
 If you use IPTV or HDHomeRun you can leave it out.

-You can choose between ,using tags, stable or master version of tvheadend.
+You can choose between ,using tags, latest (default, and no tag required or a specific stable version of tvheadend.

-Add one of the tags,  if required,  to the linuxserver/tvheadend line of the run/create command in the following format, linuxserver/tvheadend:master
+Add one of the tags, if required, to the linuxserver/tvheadend line of the run/create command in the following format, linuxserver/tvheadend:stable-4.0.9

 #### Tags

-+ **master** : latest development from tvheadend git, with updates once a week.
-+ **stable** : latest stable version.
++ **stable-4.0.9** : latest stable version.

 **Parameters**